net-daemon/docs/docs/v2/started/development.md

 Open the netdaemon_app folder in Rider and it should be able to build the projects immediately.
 A default execute and debug profile will be created however these will be executed as local processes.
-The preferred way to develop your app is to use devcontainers, which requires docker to be installed.
+The preferred way to develop your app is to use devcontainers, which requires Docker to be installed.
 To configure devcontainers, perform the following steps:

 1. Locate `Dockerfile` in the Solution Explorer window